urbit/docs/learn/hoon/hoon-tutorial/setup.md

 +++
 Before we begin working on Hoon, you should first (1) have Urbit installed and (2) boot a ship that you can use for trying out Hoon examples.
 Interactive learning is far superior to passive reading.

-## Installing Urbit

-You can install Urbit on any Mac or Unix machine; follow the steps for [creating a development ship](/docs/using/creating-a-development-ship).
-On Windows, make a virtual Linux machine using VirtualBox or a similar tool.

-Once you're finished you can boot your very own ship.

 ## What is an urbit?

 An **urbit** is an Urbit virtual computer with persistent state that can connect to the Urbit network.
 (Note the lowercase 'u' here.
 'Urbit' is the entire software stack, whereas 'an urbit' is a local instance.)
 Each urbit is associated with a unique number that plays three distinct roles: (1) it's an address on the Urbit network, (2) it's a cryptographic identity, and (3) it's (in principle) a human memorable name.
 Normally an urbit's name is represented as a string starting with `~`, as in `~zod` or `~taglux-nidsep`.

 These may not look like numbers, but they are.
 Each urbit name is written in a base-256 format, where each 'digit' is a syllable.
 Imagine your phone number as a pronounceable string which sounds like a name in a foreign language.
 An ordinary user-level urbit is a 'planet', and it's named by a 32-bit number.
 The latter is represented as a four-syllable string; e.g., the planet name `~taglux-nidsep` is the number 6,095,360.

+## Installing Urbit

+You can install Urbit on any Mac or Unix machine; if you're just trying out Urbit or creating a development ship, you can follow the steps for creating a development ship [here](/docs/using/creating-a-development-ship).
+On Windows, make a virtual Linux machine using VirtualBox or a similar tool.

+Once you're finished, you can [boot your very own ship](/docs/getting-started/booting-a-ship/#step-3-run-the-boot-command).

 ## Getting started

-Once you've installed your development ship (or your own ship on the live network), let's try a basic command.
+Once you've created your development ship (or your own ship on the live network), let's try a basic command.
 Type `(add 2 2)` at the prompt and hit return.
 Your screen now shows:

 ```
 ames: on localhost, UDP 31337.